The First Tee of Silicon Valley has three main programs for our community’s youth:

 Participants are encouraged to take multiple 8-week sessions at a given level before certifying.

-Elective classes: Are unique and engaging classes focusing on golf skills and golf development.
+Skills Advancement Classes: Are unique and engaging classes focusing on golf skills and golf development.

 - Golf Play – Participants learn on-course strategies, techniques, and etiquette through weekly play on the golf course.